ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines : Display last ten lines of a file 5-firstlines : Display first ten lines of a file 6-third_line : Display the third line from a given file
+7-file: Create a file with a certain name containing the text Best school which ends with a new line